edwardsdean/KissDownloader-no-longer-working/README.md

 -firefox web browser

-The script may work on other platforms, but has only been tested on windows 7.
+The script may work on other platforms, but only been tested on windows 7 and windows 10.